 After working eight years in consumer marketing and retail banking, she and her family moved to the United Kingdom where they spent two years in the North of the UK.
 Living in the country with (then) three small children, she decided not to work for the time being.

 After returning to the Netherlands, she was asked to replace a communication teacher at what was then the Hogeschool Wittenborg (Dutch speaking Wittenborg) in 2002.
-Gradually she took on more classes in marketing and communication and started teaching international students for Wittenborg University in 2009.
+Gradually she took on more classes in marketing and communication and started teaching international students for WUAS in 2009.

 by Anesca Smith